Thailand in December – Weather, Best Places & Tips 2026

 Festivals and Seasonal Events in December

 A national holiday with yellow decorations, candle ceremonies, and public events in honor of the late King Bhumibol.
-You’ll see photos and lights in many towns.
+You’ll see photographs, banners, and lights displayed in towns and cities across the country.
+It’s a respectful, low-key celebration, worth pausing to notice even as a visitor.

 Family of four sitting next to Santa Claus, Christmas in Thailand.